Mahonia Crossing

 The incorporation of art adds an additional layer of engagement.
 The design team partnered with a local elementary school to procure student-made collages, paintings, and drawings featured throughout the development, further reinforcing multi-generational community connections.
 The community building’s mural, created by artist Davey Barnwell, references local landmarks and nature-based iconography, using vibrant, saturated colors to depict them.

-Mahonia Crossing is National Green Building Standard Emerald-certified and features a Path-to-Net-Zero community building.
+Mahonia Crossing is National Green Building Standard Gold-certified and features a Path-to-Net-Zero community building.
 The site planning creates a sequence of indoor/outdoor spaces providing residents with opportunities to engage with the community’s sustainability story and exemplifying what is possible when landscape, interiors, and architecture develop a project vision together.

 Acknowledgements